It’s difficult. Keeping your business and marketing ahead of the game in 2020 - we get it, it’s difficult.

 Well, we suggest that rather than screaming for hours on the phone, your customer support executive records a video using a tool such as StoryXpress and demonstrates what to do.

-StoryXpress is a screen recorder that sits in your browser as a browser extension and allows you to record your screen while you speak and help your customers understand what to do.
+StoryXpress is a free screen recorder that sits in your browser as a browser extension and allows you to record your screen while you speak and help your customers understand what to do.

 You may use the extension to record professional videos quickly, and further share them with the customers.
 No long telephonic conversations back and forth, simple solution.